DeepakPaswan-noob/event-registration-template/GOOGLE_SHEETS_SETUP.md

 3. Delete the default code
 4. Copy and paste the code from `google-sheets-script.js`
 5. Replace `YOUR_GOOGLE_SHEET_ID_HERE` with your actual sheet ID
-6. Save the project (name it "RIZORA Registration API")
+6. Save the project (name it "Event Registration API")

 ## Step 3: Deploy as Web App
 1. Click "Deploy" → "New Deployment"
 2. Choose type: "Web app"
-3. Description: "RIZORA 2025 Registration API"
+3. Description: "Event Registration 2025 API"
 4. Execute as: "Me"
 5. Who has access: "Anyone"
 6. Click "Deploy"